Men Get Real about Facial Procedures

 The ISAPS reports that each year the number of men getting cosmetic surgery increases 10% and their main reasons are to look good and stay competitive in the job market.
 Many men are reaching the top of their career and, while they feel vibrant and confident, they worry they don’t look it.

 Men’s vs. Women’s Facelifts

 If you’re a man considering a facelift, it’s time to fully educate yourself on this important procedure.
-Most surgeons estimate that a man’s facelift takes 45–60 minutes longer than a woman because men’s skin is thicker than women’s, and the beard area makes it tricky to work with and get flawless results.
+Most surgeons estimate that a man’s facelift takes 45–60 minutes longer than a woman because men’s skin is thicker than women’s, men's hair is more easy to get bold than women. and the beard area makes it tricky to work with and get flawless results.
 When incisions are made near the ear, special attention must be paid as men shave in this area and scars can be noticeable.
 If you’re experiencing baldness or severely receding hair, scars can be more difficult to obscure.
 A good surgeon will bring the hairline underneath the ear to camouflage scarring.

 Not ready to go under the knife?
 “Liquid facelifts” are skyrocketing in popularity as a non-surgical alternative.
 Women have been using fillers and injections to stave off lost facial volume and to boost firmness for years.
 With virtually no downtime and ease of appointments, men are also choosing these with no reservations.
 Botox, Restylane, Sculptra and more are becoming part of the offerings readily made to men.

 When men take pride in their appearance, they feel confident, capable, and ready to take on the world.
 In addition to proper skincare (which is also growing among men), working out, and eating right, men today have an arsenal of ways to combat wrinkles, flabbiness, and sagging skin.